drshahizan/software-engineering/materials/module4/mnazhar13/readme.md

 The system should have robust security measures in place to protect sensitive student data, including encryption, authentication, and authorization controls.
 It should also comply with relevant data privacy regulations, such as GDPR or FERPA, and ensure that only authorized users have access to student grades.

-### 12. Scalability and Performance: The system should be scalable and able to handle a large number of users and grades, especially in a university setting where there may be a high volume of students and courses.
+### 12. Scalability and Performance

+The system should be scalable and able to handle a large number of users and grades, especially in a university setting where there may be a high volume of students and courses.
 It should also perform efficiently and provide a responsive user experience, even during peak usage times.

 ### 13. Support and Training